mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 You can also download the reporting as a CSV file for up to 10,000 sites.

 > [!IMPORTANT]
-> You can download reporting for up to 1 million sites if you have a SharePoint SharePoint Premium - SharePoint Advanced Management license and your tenant is a non-government cloud environment.
+> You can download reporting for up to 1 million sites if you have a SharePoint Premium - SharePoint Advanced Management license and your tenant is a non-government cloud environment.

 ## Sensitivity labels for files reports